lmarzen/blog/content/blog/spin-reducing-state-space.md

 ### Tip 1.
 Non-Deterministic Select

-Don't use the `select` keyword to non-deterministically choose a number in a range.
+Avoid using the `select` keyword to non-deterministically choose a number in a range whenever possible.
 Instead, use an equivalent `if` statement.
 Using `select` hugely reduce search depth, runtime, and memory requirements.

 Consider that you need to non-deterministically select a number in a range to index an array.
 The range is known at compile-time via a parameter expressed as a pre-processor macro.